Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		Example of Orchestrator based Saga:
 		1) The OrderService receives the post/order request, it then creates Create Order Saga Orchestrator
-		2) This saga Orchestrator created an order in PEnding State.
+		2) This saga Orchestrator created an order in Pending State.
-		3) It then sends REserve Credit command to Customer Service.
+		3) It then sends Reserve Credit command to Customer Service.
 		4) Customer Service attempt to reseve credit
 		5) It then reply with a message indicatng an Outcome.
 		6) The Saga Orchestrator either Approves or reject the order.